warestack/cc/Class-2/lab2-part2.md

 ```js
 app.listen(3000)
 ```
+> A port is like a numbered “door” on a computer that programs use to send and receive data over a network.
+> Example: websites usually use port `80` (HTTP) or `443` (HTTPS).
+> If you run a Node.js app on port `3000`, you open your browser at `http://localhost:3000`.

 Here is how it looks like.

 ![vsc3](assets/vsc3.png)

-7. Now if I go back to the terminal and type:
+7. Go back to the terminal and type:

 ```shell
 npm start
 ```

-The server is running.
-If I open my browser and visit `http://localhost:3000`, I’ll see the **Hello world!**
+The server is now running.
+Open a browser (I used Google Chrome) and visit `http://localhost:3000`, you’ll see the **Hello world!**

 Try the `http://localhost:3000/hello` endpoint too.